hamodyk/Corsair-Ambience/README.md

 Q: Will it hinder my computer's performance?

-A: The app uses ~ 1% - 2.5% CPU and 15 MB of RAM, so I wouldn't think so.
-Some actual performance impact testing is required though.
+A: No. The app is very lightweight as it uses only ~ 1% - 2.5% CPU (tested on my i5 3570k) and 15 MB of RAM.
+You can also configure it to make it even less CPU demanding.

 Q: Does it support multi-monitor setups?

 A: Yes

-# Troubleshooting
+# Dependencies
-### Problem:
-I'm getting the following error - "Handshake failed: CE_ServerNotFound"

-### Solution:
-Make sure you have started iCUE or CUE, and make sure that the "Enable SDK" option is ticked in the settings.
-If it's already on, try to untick it and then tick it back.
+- https://github.com/curl/curl - for getting the latest version of the app from Github
+- https://github.com/nlohmann/json - for parsing curl's http response as json and extracting the latest version
+- https://github.com/brofield/simpleini - for the parsing the settings file

 # Donations
 If you enjoy this application and would like to support its development: